nichobi/sponsorblockcast/README.md

 Environment="SBCCATEGORIES=sponsor selfpromo"
 ```

+To modify the variables when running as a Docker container, you can add arguments to the `docker run` command like so:

+`docker run --network=host --env SBCPOLLINTERVAL=10 --env SBCSCANINTERVAL=100 --name sponsorblockcast sponsorblockcast:latest`

+When using `docker-compose.yaml` you can simply edit the `environment` directive as shown in the example file.

 ## Differences from CastBlock
 * Regular scans to find new Chromecasts while the script is running
 * Allows configuring parameters